awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 ## Creating a Final Snapshot and Retaining Automated Backups<a name="USER_DeleteInstance.Snapshot"></a>

-When you delete a DB instance, you can choose whether to create a final snapshot of the DB instance\.
-You can also choose to retain automated backups after the DB instance is deleted, up to the retention period set on your DB instance\.
-To be able to restore the DB instance later, create a final snapshot, retain automated backups, or both\.
+When you delete a DB instance, you can choose to do one or both of the following:

-When you delete a DB instance, you have the following choices:
 + Create a final DB snapshot\.

-  To be able to restore your deleted DB instance later, create a final DB snapshot\.
+  + To be able to restore your deleted DB instance later, create a final DB snapshot\.
+The final snapshot is retained, along with with any manual snapshots that were taken\.

-  To delete a DB instance quickly, you can skip creating a final DB snapshot\.
+  + To delete a DB instance quickly, you can skip creating a final DB snapshot\.
+**Note**
+You can't create a final DB snapshot of your DB instance if it has the status `creating`, `failed`, `incompatible-restore`, or `incompatible-network`\.
+For more information, see [DB Instance Status](Overview.DBInstance.Status.md)\.
++ Retain automated backups\.
+  + Your automated backups are retained for the retention period that is set on the DB instance at the time when you delete it\.
+This set retention period occurs whether or not you choose to create a final DB snapshot\.
+  + If you don't choose to retain automated backups, your automated backups are deleted and can't be recovered after you delete the DB instance\.
+  + You typically don't need to retain automated backups if you create a final DB snapshot\.
+  + To delete a retained automated backup, follow the instructions in [Deleting Retained Automated Backups](USER_WorkingWithAutomatedBackups.md#USER_WorkingWithAutomatedBackups-Deleting)\.

 **Important**
-If you skip the final DB snapshot, to restore your DB instance you will need to do one of the following:
+If you skip the final DB snapshot, to restore your DB instance do one of the following:
 Use an earlier manual snapshot of the DB instance to restore the DB instance to that DB snapshot's point in time\.
 Retain automated backups\.
-You can use those to restore your DB instance during your retention period, but not after your retention period has ended\.
+You can use them to restore your DB instance during your retention period, but not after your retention period has ended\.

-  You can't create a final DB snapshot of your DB instance if it has the status `creating`, `failed`, `incompatible-restore`, or `incompatible-network`\.
-For more information about DB instance statuses, see [DB Instance Status](Overview.DBInstance.Status.md)\.
-+ Retain automated backups\.

-  You can choose to retain automated backups when you delete a DB instance\.
-Your automated backups are retained for the retention period that is set on the DB instance at the time that you delete it\.
-This set retention period occurs whether or not you choose to create a final DB snapshot\.

-  To delete a retained automated backup, follow the instructions in [Deleting Retained Automated Backups](USER_WorkingWithAutomatedBackups.md#USER_WorkingWithAutomatedBackups-Deleting)\.

-  If you don't choose to retain automated backups, your automated backups are deleted and can't be recovered when you delete a DB instance\.
-You typically don't need to retain automated backups if you create a final DB snapshot\.

 **Note**
-Regardless of your choice, earlier manual DB snapshots aren't deleted\.
+Regardless of your choice, manual DB snapshots aren't deleted\.
+For more information on snapshots, see [Creating a DB Snapshot](USER_CreateSnapshot.md)\.

 ## Deleting a DB Instance<a name="USER_DeleteInstance.Deleting"></a>